reshavsingla/CarND-MPC-Project/README.md

 # Timestep Length and Elapsed Duration (N & dt)
-I initialized the length `N=10` and `dt=0.1`.
+I initialized the length `N=15` and `dt=0.1`.
 I tried various values for N ranging from 10 to 25 and dt from 0.05 to 0.2.
 These values gave the best result and gave enough view in cars trajectory in the future.

+The value of N helps in optimizing the computational time.
+Larger the value more the computational time.
+The smaller dt helps in decreasing the total time duration for which we are mapping trajectory leading to decrease in prediction error.

 # Polynomial Fitting and MPC Preprocessing